ASYquan/Python-ASP-interpreter-/README.md

 ## Scale

-The project consists of a few thousand lines of code — enough to resemble “real-world” language tooling, while remaining small enough to fully understand and evolve.
+The project consists of a few thousand lines of code, enough to resemble “real-world” language tooling.
+All while remaining small enough to fully understand and evolve.